tophat2d/tophat/README.md

 # tophat engine
 A 2d game engine using [rawdraw](https://github.com/cntools/rawdraw) and allows scripting with [umka](https://github.com/vtereshkov/umka-lang).
 It aims to give as much power as possible to the user, while still being comfortable to use.
+To get started, read [this](https://github.com/marekmaskarinec/tophat/wiki/getting-started) article.
 See docs [here](https://github.com/marekmaskarinec/tophat/wiki/Umka-libraries).
 Examples can be found in the examples folder.

 ## features